SettleMint

 Failure modes & edge cases

-• Redemption revert on empty treasury: If treasury is depleted, later redemptions revert.
-First redeemers get paid; last redeemers may not if treasury is underfunded.
+• Redemption revert on empty or unavailable treasury funds: If treasury is depleted, later redemptions revert.
+For wallet treasuries, redemptions can also revert when the denomination-asset allowance is below the amount the feature needs to pull.
+First redeemers get paid; last redeemers may not if treasury balance or allowance is insufficient.

 • mature() not called at scheduled date: Maturity does not trigger automatically.
 An off-chain process must call mature() at the correct time.
 Missed maturity date means normal transfers continue past the intended date.